How to Stay Warm in a Tent Without Electricity

 Can I use a diesel heater in a tent?

 Yes, but only if exhaust gas is safely routed outdoors.
 Never allow exhaust gas to enter the tent.
+A safer setup keeps the heater outside or in a safe ventilated location while routing warm air into the tent through a duct.

 Do I need a power station for a diesel tent heater?